perfana/tiny-bank/README.md

 ## Explore Tiny Bank

-To run the Tiny Bank application, follow these steps, which can also be run via the `start-test-components.sh` script:
+To run the Tiny Bank application, execute the `start-test-components.sh` script in the root directory of this project.

+The script will start the following components:

 1. Start the database and WireMock services:
     ```shell